Applications for our Autumn 2018 entry are open!

 And no, we don’t use standardised test (GMAT, GRE, etc.).
 Ours has been designed to assess skills specifically for data science.

-We mostly want to know whether you will blossom in our MSc in Applied Data Science & Big Data, Advanced MSc in Information Systems & Artificial Intelligence for Big Data Engineering or International Executive MSc in Applied Data Science & Big Data (SPOC) programmes.
+We mostly want to know whether you will blossom in our Applied MSc in Data Science, Advanced MSc in Artificial Intelligence or Applied MSc in Data Engineering programmes.

 As such, there is no “pass” mark for the test.
 It’s however required for all eligible applicants to be called for an interview (most probably via video-conference) which holds the final admission decision.

 In order to take this interview, we will ask you to proceed to a 100€ payment, which are not included in your tuition fees, should you be admitted.

 Step 4: You are in France!